 In the course of our business relationship, you must provide personal data which is required for the establishment and implementation of a business relationship and the performance of the related contractual obligations (as a rule, you do not have a statutory obligation to provide us with data).
 Without this data, we will generally be unable to conclude or carry out a contract with you (or with the body or person you represent).

 9. Rights of the data subject

 We may amend this data protection statement at any time without prior notice.
-The applicable version is the latest version as published on our website.
+The latest version published on our website is the applicable version at any given time.
 Insofar as the data protection statement forms part of an agreement with you, we will inform you of any updates by e-mail or other suitable means (e.g. via the legal notice on our website).